|

 the book by Maryell Cleary below.)

-Brother and sister metal smiths Ralph and Charlotte Edlund
+Brother and sister metalsmiths Ralph and Charlotte Edlund

 designed 65 world religious symbols for display in the meeting